|Neil speaking at an Ignite session|

 What are effective ways to use technology?

 "A lot of people using technology are using it as a subsititute for what they did before.
 They are not using the SAMR model.
 They are not using technology to really change how learning and teaching happen."According to Kathy Schrock the SAMR (substitution, augmentation, modification, and redefinition) is a model designed to help educators infuse technology into teaching and learning.
-Popularized by Dr. Ruben Puentedura, the model supports and enables teachers to design, develop, and infuse digital learning experiences that utilize technology.
-The goal is to transform learning experiences so they result in higher levels of achievement for students.
+Popularized by Dr. Ruben Puentedura, the model supports and enables teachers to design, develop, and infuse digital learning experiences into their curriculums.
+The goal is to transform student's learning experiences so they result in higher levels of achievement.

 The key word of course is transform.
 How do we know if students learning has been transformed?
 What usually comes to mind is test scores.
 But there are other more informal and powerful ways.
 These include: